Venezuelans face uncertainty as the Trump administration’s plans for their country emerge. Here’s what to know

 Meanwhile, Venezuelans are hunkering down as they wait for more information about what the Trump administration has in store for their country.
 The Trump administration is working quickly to establish a compliant interim government, according to US officials, prioritizing administrative stability and repairing the country’s oil infrastructure over an immediate turn to democracy.

-In particular, US officials have focused on the country’s vice president, Delcy Rodríguez, who Trump advisers identified weeks ago as a viable, if nonpermanent, alternative to Maduro.
+In particular, US officials have focused on the country’s vice president, Delcy Rodríguez, who was sworn in as acting president on Monday afternoon.
+Trump advisers identified Rodríguez weeks ago as a viable, if nonpermanent, alternative to Maduro.
 Despite Rodríguez’s initial attacks on the administration over Maduro’s capture, US officials privately maintained optimism she would work with the United States.

 By Sunday night, Rodríguez was striking a softer tone than she previously had, calling for “cooperation” with the US.